Nigel2392/go-django/README.md

 This means that we don't have a full ORM like Django does.

-Any database logic should be implemented by the end-developer.
+Any database logic should be implemented by the end-developer, but some sub-packages do provide backends to use with MySQL and SQLite.
+Postgres is not planned yet.

 ## Not yet implemented